Integrated Statistics Sexual Harassment Policy

 complainant and the respondent shall have the right to:

 notice of the report or complaint, including a statement of the allegations, as

 soon after the commencement of the investigation as is practicable and to the

-extent permitted by law;
+extent permitted by law

-b.
-Present relevant information to the investigator(s); and
+- Present relevant information to the investigator(s); and

 copy of the investigator's report, to the extent permitted by law.